starting a clothing brand with joel perna

 Here’s the secret most people won’t tell you:

-The #1 cost in starting a clothing brand is trial and error.
+The #1 cost in starting a clothing brand is from trial and error.

 👉 Want to know exactly how to start your clothing brand (without wasting money)?
-[Get the Playbooks here.]
+Book a Fit-Check call with our team (just a chat, don't bring your wallet).

 Joel Perna is the owner of luxury sleepwear brand Slouch Potato.